georgeredinger/georgeredinger.github.com/_posts/2010-08-14-PickleJars.markdown

 end
 {% endhighlight %}

-And it has tests,and a user manual.
+This solution also has tests and a user manual.
 The rest of Cowboy's solution is can be found [here](http://github.com/cowboyonrails/PickleJar)

 ----